 “A picture is worth a thousand words”.
 Graphical representation has the ability to impact straight to us and can deliver the intention on point.
-Do we still need examples like shinchan cartoon to prove that images can turn conscious human beings into crazy heads?
+Do we still need examples like the shinchan cartoon to prove that images can turn conscious human beings into crazy heads?
 The portion of images and videos in typical web content is significant.
 And there is no doubt at all of removing such content just for the sake of site performance.
 Luckily, we have solutions like lazy loading that in a certain context.

 Well, there is a cost to having graphical content and soaks huge bandwidth.
 More importantly, it costs both users and servers in terms of data capturing and bandwidth consumption.
-And project managers may be unwillingly cut media resources from applications and end up being in frustrated debates on optimization of the application.
+And project managers may be unwillingly to cut media resources from applications and end up being in frustrated debates on the optimization of the application.
 Here comes the lazy load technique.

 What is Lazy Loading?

 Simply, lazy loading means loading the content only when the users need them to display.
 This means we can delay the loading of the object until the point where we need it.
 The user won’t have to wait for the elements on the page to load and start working.
 This leads to potentially save gigabytes of data over high traffic.
 For example, if a webpage has an image that the user has to scroll down to see, you can display the placeholder initially and lazy load the full image when the user arrives at that location.

 As the user scrolls down the page, the image placeholders start coming into the viewport (visible part of the webpage).
 We trigger the load for these images when they become visible.
 Google lighthouse is one useful tool to analyze and shortlist the candidate images to implement the approach of lazy loading.